bjssacademy/bjssacademy/README.md

 If you know you Java from your JavaScript, then maybe you want to explore [the Go programming language](https://github.com/bjssacademy/goinaday).
 Covering the basics of the language to the more powerful like goroutines.

 Maybe you're already using Go and want some challenges?
 We've got you covered with [Batttleships](https://github.com/bjssacademy/gobatttleships) and [time entries](https://github.com/bjssacademy/timeentries).

+Perhaps you've done a fair bit with JavaScript but have heard lots about TypeScript and wondering what the benefits are, our hand [TypeScript Primer](https://github.com/bjssacademy/fundamentals-ts) is probably a good starting point.
+We'll cover the basics in a whistlestop tour of the benefits of TS, and get you installed and setup to write using TS.